Creamy Butternut Squash Soup

 - salt and pepper to taste

-- Place half of the vegetable mixture and half of the cream cheese into a blender and blend until smooth.
+- Place half of the vegetable mixture and half of the cream cheese into a blender and blend until smooth. (or simply use a stick blender in the pan)

 - Finish with the other half of the soup mixture and the rest of the cream cheese.